ubc-subbots/software-start-here/README.md

 # ROS2 Index

 The [ROS2 Index](https://docs.ros.org/en/foxy/index.html) is the main source of information about the framework.
 To get a solid understanding of ROS2 concepts, follow along with all of the beginner tutorials [here](https://docs.ros.org/en/foxy/Tutorials.html).
-It's reccomended to look through all of the intermediate and advanced tutorials as well as we will use concepts explained in these regularily.
+It's recomended to look through all of the intermediate and advanced tutorials as well as we will use concepts explained in these regularily.

 # The Challenge